Games culture for democracy

 Democracy needs powerful games

-Games lack cultural funding in Germany.
-Yet games can reach people emotionally and enable political education — especially for young people.
+Games can reach people emotionally and enable political education — especially for young people.

 03